m3579/IDE-For-The-Visually-Impaired/AppLogic/README.md

 ****How is it implemented in the source code?****

 In this app, the model and controller are contained in the AppLogic project.
 There is a folder for the model and a folder for the controller.
-Both the model and the controller are each defined in an interface that other code can implement, so that we can switch out a model or controller (or view, for that matter) if we need to with minimal code change.
+The model, view, and controller are all defined in interface that other code can implement, so that we can switch out a model, view, or controller if we need to with minimal code change.

+The AppLogic project contains the model and controller; and as of right now, the AppView project contains the view.
+However, in the future, the view may be split between several projects (one view for Mac OS X, one view for Windows, etc.).